 Summer Riding Camp at Can-Do-It Farm, Jefferson, Ohio

 A cozy bunkhouse is provided for the campers to stay in.
 Home-cooked meals are prepared for the girls each day.
-Laundry service is provided (each girl brings in laundry soap), and the camp director will wash the clothes for the riders.
+Laundry service is provided for the girls at no extra charge.

 The age of our campers begin at 8 years old.
 The upper age limit of campers is only determined by the desire of the campers to learn.
-8-21 is the average age of our overnight campers, but by asking the camp director, you may find just the right week for your campers.
+8-18 is the average age of our overnight campers, but by asking the camp director, you may find just the right week for your campers.
 Beginners are welcome in most weeks; just ask when signing up for camp.
-The weeks of camp will be posted on our web site for everyone to look at. (www.cdifarm.com) Just pick a week that is suitable to your schedule and your camper’s ability level, and give the Farm a call at 440-858-2244.
+The weeks of camp will be posted on our web site for everyone to look at later in the season . (www.cdifarm.com) Just pick a week that is suitable to your schedule and your camper’s ability level, and give the Farm a call at 440-858-2244.
 After signing up, you will need to send in 3 forms that are also available on the web site.
 (Insurance Release Form, Camp Registration, and Medical Form).
-Send all forms, along with a $150 deposit, to the Farm to secure your special week at CDI Horse Farm.
+Send all forms, along with a $150 non-refundable deposit,(for each week reserved) to the Farm to secure your special week at CDI Horse Farm.

 The Farm houses 20-25 horses for the use of the campers each season.
 All ability levels and sizes are considered.
 Your camper is supervised at all times.
 Lessons are given 2 x per day, and several hours of open riding, trail riding, games and bareback to round out a day of horses.
 An indoor arena will keep your campers riding during bad weather.
 Ground lessons are included on many subjects; medical care, tack and equipment (both English and Western), cleaning horse and equipment, feed and supplements, braiding, grooming , training, hoof care, jump courses, dressage, and many subjects that will keep your rider well-informed.
 Campers are trained to care for their own horse, and will do so during the weeks.
 There is no limit to the information available to the girls while they are at camp.